secretstartups/handbook/content/handbook/customer-success/csm/segment/enterprise.md

 ## Overview

-CSMs aligned with Enterprise customers can use this handbook page to help define their processes and approaches that are unique to their segment.
+CSMs aligned with AMER customers can use this handbook page to help define their processes and approaches that are unique to their segment.
+CSMs may have both Enterprise and Commercial accounts as defined by Sales segments.

 Customer Lifecycle Journey: